Vonng/pigsty/docs/PARAM.md

 name: `patroni_port`, type: `port`, level: `C`

-patroni listen port, 8008 by default
+patroni listen port, `8008` by default, changing it is not recommended.

-default values: `8008`

-The Patroni API server listens on this for health checking & unsafe API requests.
+The Patroni API server listens on this port for health checking & API requests.